Welcome

 Listeners' Top 10

 According to ChessLecture's statistics, these are the 10 lectures of mine that have been listened to the most often.
-I'm not sure how meaningful this "popularity contest" is, but it does give me some idea of what the listeners are most interested in.
-Data as of 12/20/07.
+I'm not sure how meaningful this "popularity contest" is, because it's heavily biased towards older lectures that have been up longer.
+But it does give me some idea of what the listeners are most interested in.
+Data as of 5/12/09.

 Name of Lecture (Date) # of times viewed Rank among all ChessLectures